6 Best Practices to Follow When Hiring Freelancers

 Even if you’re hiring freelancers for the first time, it’s important to think about the future.
 A virtual bench of talent is a group of freelancers who have already gone through onboarding and work arrangement validations.
 Think of a virtual bench of talent like having an on-call team of experts.

 A virtual bench saves you time searching for and onboarding qualified talent.
 Freelancers will appreciate it as well, because they must jump through fewer hoops to get started working.
 There is also a lower risk of worker misclassification because important compliance boxes have already been checked.
-Your virtual bench may include freelancers who have previously worked for your company, referrals, or strong candidates that have applied to positions in the past.
+Your virtual bench may include freelancers who have previously worked for your company, referrals, or strong candidates who have applied to positions in the past.

 6 Ways to Build a Virtual Talent Pool

 The information provided in the MBO Blog does not constitute legal, tax or financial advice.
 It does not take into account your particular circumstances, objectives, legal and financial situation or needs.
-Before acting on any information in the MBO Blog you should consider the appropriateness of the information for your situation in consultation with a professional advisor of your choosing.
+Before acting on any information in the MBO Blog, you should consider the appropriateness of the information for your situation in consultation with a professional advisor of your choosing.

-Learn more about the MBO Platform
+Learn more about MBO